antoniotangarife/Game-Center-Swift/README.md

                 self.gameCenter.loginToGameCenter() {
                     (result: Bool) in
                     if result {
-                        /* Player is Login in Game Center OR Open Windows for login in Game Center */ } else {
+                        /* Player is login in Game Center OR Open Windows for login in Game Center */ } else {
-                        /* Player is Not Login in Game Center */ }
+                        /* Player is not nogin in Game Center */ }
                 }
         }